119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Conclusion

 Selling your scrap car in Toronto can be easy and hassle-free if you avoid these expensive blunders.
 Always compare offers, be prepared with the necessary documents, ask about hidden fees, check your car for personal items, and cancel your insurance on time.
 These simple tips will save you money and time.
 If you want a trustworthy service without the hassles, just call Greenway Auto Recycling.
 We pay top-quoted prices and provide free towing, plus we handle all the paperwork for you.
-Please call our customer care team (416) 783-9026 for a quick quote or any concerns.
-Let us turn your junk car into cash the right way.
+Call our customer care team at (416) 783-9026 for a quick quote or to discuss any concerns.
+Let us help you turn your junk car into cash the right way.